yeslogic/prince-docs/docs/installing.md

 title: Installing Prince
 ---

-Prince is available for Windows, MacOS, Linux (multiple distributions) and FreeBSD.
-You can download the relevant file from our [downloads page](/download/).
-For Linux and FreeBSD you may need to choose based on your distribution type, version and processor type (32/64 bits).
+Prince is available for Windows (x86/ARM), MacOS, Linux (multiple distributions) and FreeBSD.
+You can download the relevant file from our [downloads page](/download/) - you may need to choose the download based on your processor type (x86/ARM, 32/64 bits), as well as distribution type and version.

 Prince is provided under the terms of the [Prince End-User License Agreement](/license/).